ARMSTRONG WORLD INDUSTRIES FOUNDATION

 We proudly support the United Way Day of Caring program, with hundreds of Armstrong employees, providing thousands of volunteer hours in support of the many United Way agencies….from painting buildings to landscaping, our employees roll up their sleeves to help in their local communities.

-Armstrong provides in-kind ceiling donations to 501 (c)(3) nonprofit organizations recognized by the United States Internal Revenue Service as eligible to receive tax-deductible contributions.
+Armstrong provides in-kind ceiling donations in communities where we have operations as shown here.
+Organizations must carry 501 (c)(3) nonprofit status and be recognized by the United States Internal Revenue Service as eligible to receive tax-deductible contributions.
 To request a ceiling product donation, please submit this In-kind Product Request Form (PDF) with a copy of your nonprofit Tax ID number to: